pollinations/pollinations/app/src/assets/text/about.md

 This, in turn, creates all kinds of problems, making generative art monotonous and elitist.

 Pollinations values inclusivity and diversity, attempting to remove obstacles for creators.
-We believe that we urgently need **diverse perspectives in the AI ecosystem,**.
+We believe that we urgently need **diverse perspectives in the AI ecosystem**.
 We want to make AI-generated media simple to access and available for everyone.

 Pollinations prioritizes equitable distribution of value for hackers, creators, and all the busy bees who play a part in making art.
 Pollinations is a community-based, open-source, AI art ecosystem, to join the conversation and talk directly with the coders and creators, come to our [ Discord ](https://discord.com/invite/XXd99CrkCr).